Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 ---
-title: Install guide
+title: Install Streams
-linkTitle: Install guide
+linkTitle: Install Streams
 weight: 7
 date: 2020-09-18
 description: Install Streams on-premise, or deploy in your private cloud, and learn how to upgrade an existing installation.